Th3T3chn0G1t/Genstone/README.md

 ### Options

-Variables to influence the way an application or module is built with Genesis
+Variables to influence the way an application or module is built with Genstone

 ### Makefile Options